Penrith Rural District

-The name Penrith Rural was resurrected as a new electoral division of Cumbria in the 1990s but does not include any of the area once administered by the Penrith RDC and does in fact cover an area of the ancient county of Westmorland.
+The name Penrith Rural was resurrected as a new electoral division of Cumbria in the 1990s but did not include any of the area once administered by the Penrith RDC and does in fact covered an area of the ancient county of Westmorland.
+The division was abolished in 2023 with the creation of the unitary authority of Westmorland and Furness.